-Director of the Global Health and Emerging Pathogens Institute, Fischberg Chair and Professor of Medicine (Infectious Diseases), and Professor of Microbiology
+Director of the Global Health and Emerging Pathogens Institute, Fishberg Chair and Professor of Medicine (Infectious Diseases), and Professor of Microbiology

 In the field of infectious diseases, few scientists are as universally known as Adolfo García-Sastre, PhD.
 A pioneering scientist, Dr. García-Sastre has revolutionized our understanding of virology.
 Building on Mount Sinai’s internationally recognized expertise in RNA virus research, the Global Health and Emerging Pathogens Institute was founded to respond to newly emerging diseases like SARS, H1N1, and West Nile virus and to deconstruct the molecular mechanics behind influenza, HIV, hepatitis C, and dengue and Ebola viruses.